Three Interactive Days • 19-21 March, 2020 • McMaster University

 The relationships between human and non-human animals have always been at the heart of our existence.
 Notions of human superiority, reinforced in the age of enlightenment, have played a fundamental role in where we find ourselves in the 21st century: deep in the human-created catastrophe of the Anthropocene.

-The conference is associated with an exhibition “Animals Across Discipline, Time, and Space” at the McMaster Museum of Art hosting work by Kathryn Eddy, Erica Gajewski, Derek Jenkins, and Colleen Plumb.
+The event is associated with an exhibition “Animals Across Discipline, Time, and Space” at the McMaster Museum of Art hosting work by Kathryn Eddy, Erica Gajewski, Mary Anne Barkhouse, Derek Jenkins, and Colleen Plumb.

 Call for Submissions